-- Find local trades or craftspeople and see if you can arrange mentors and apprenticeship sessions with them so your child can learn directly from them.
+- Find local trades or craftspeople and see if you can arrange mentors and apprenticeship sessions so your child can learn directly from them.

-- Visit museums and take guided tours, if age appropriate.
+- Visit museums and take age appropriate guided tours.

-- Conservation parks are an excellent way to learn about wildlife preservation and they often offer kid-friendly programs.
+- Conservation parks help kids learn about wildlife preservation, and they often offer kid-friendly programs.